aguiarsc/numen/README.md

 pip install -e ".[dev]"
 ```

-As you may know, Arch-based are a bit tricky with Python stuff.
+As you may know, Arch-based systems are a bit tricky with Python stuff.
 If that's your case, I would recommend you to install it via installation script.
 Ther's also an installation script for Windows but.